 Evans, Lawrence Craig.
 Partial differential equations.
 Providence, Rhode Island: American Mathematical Society, 1998.
 ISBN 0821807722.
 Salsa, Sandro.
-Partial differential equations in action : from modelling to theory [on line].
+Partial differential equations in action: from modelling to theory [on line].
 Milan: Springer, 2008Available on: http://site.ebrary.com/lib/upcatalunya/docDetail.action?docID=10231792&p00>.
 ISBN 9788847007512.

-Brézis, H. Análisis funcional : teoría y aplicaciones.
+Brézis, H. Análisis funcional: teoría y aplicaciones.
 Madrid: Alianza, 1984.
 ISBN 8420680885.
+Complementary:

 Struwe, Michael.
-Variational methods : applications to nonlinear partial differential equations and hamiltonian systems.
+Variational methods: applications to nonlinear partial differential equations and hamiltonian systems.
 2nd rev. and substantially expanded ed.
 Berlin: Springer, 1996.
 ISBN 3540520228.
 Gilbarg, David; Trudinger, Neil S. Elliptic partial differential equations of second order.
 2nd ed., rev. third printing.
 Berlin: Springer-Verlag, 1998.
 ISBN 354013025X.
 Zuily, C. Problems in distributions and partial differential equations.
 Paris: North-Holland, 1988.
 Necas, Jindrich.
 Introduction to the theory of nonlinear elliptic equations.
 Chichester: John Wiley & Sons, 1986.
 ISBN 0471908940.

-Coordinating unit: 20 00 - FME - School of Mathematics and Statistics Teaching unit: 72 25 - MA I - Department of Applied Mathematics I Academic year: 2015 Degree: MASTER'S DEGREE IN ADVANCED MATHEMATICS AND MATHEMATICAL ENGINEERING (Syllabus 2010).
-(Teaching unit Optional) ECTS credits: 7,5 Teaching languages: English
+34964 - NMDS - Numerical Methods for Dynamical Systems Coordinating unit: 200 - FME - School of Mathematics and Statistics Teaching unit: 725 - MA I - Department of Applied Mathematics I Academic year: 2014 Degree: MASTER IN ADVANCED MATHEMATICS AND MATHEMATICAL ENGINEERING (Syllabus 2010).
+(Teaching unit Optional) ECTS credits: 7,5 Teaching languages: English Teaching staff Coordinator: MARIA MERCEDES OLLE TORNER Others:

-Coordinator: MARIA MERCEDES OLLE TORNER Others: MARIA MERCEDES OLLE TORNER - A
+MARIA MERCEDES OLLE TORNER - A

+Prior skills

 Good knowledge of a programming language.

+Requirements

 Knowledge of theory of systems of differential equations, algebra, calculus and numerical analysis.

+Degree competences to which the subject contributes

+Specific:

-2. MODELLING.
-Formulate, analyse and validate mathematical models of practical problems by using the appropriate mathematical tools.
+- 2. MODELLING.
+Formulate, analyse and validate mathematical models of practical problems by using the appropriate mathematical tools. - 1.
+RESEARCH.

-1. RESEARCH.
 Read and understand advanced mathematical papers.
-Use mathematical research techniques to produce and transmit new results.

-3. CALCULUS.
-Obtain (exact or approximate) solutions for these models with the available resources, including computational means.

-4. CRITICAL ASSESSMENT.
+Use mathematical research techniques to produce and transmit new results. - 3.
+CALCULUS.
+Obtain (exact or approximate) solutions for these models with the available resources, including computational means. - 4.
+CRITICAL ASSESSMENT.
 Discuss the validity, scope and relevance of these solutions; present results and defend conclusions.
+Transversal:

-5. SELF-DIRECTED LEARNING.
-Detecting gaps in one's knowledge and overcoming them through critical selfappraisal.
-Choosing the best path for broadening one's knowledge.

-6. EFFICIENT ORAL AND WRITTEN COMMUNICATION.
+- 5. SELF-DIRECTED LEARNING.
+Detecting gaps in one's knowledge and overcoming them through critical self-appraisal.
+Choosing the best path for broadening one's knowledge. - 6.
+EFFICIENT ORAL AND WRITTEN COMMUNICATION.
 Communicating verbally and in writing about learning outcomes, thought-building and decision-making.
-Taking part in debates about issues related to the own field of specialization.

-7. THIRD LANGUAGE.
-Learning a third language, preferably English, to a degree of oral and written fluency that fits in with the future needs of the graduates of each course.
+Taking part in debates about issues related to the own field of specialization. - 7.
+THIRD LANGUAGE.
+Learning a third language, preferably English, to a degree of oral and written fluency that fits in with the future needs of the graduates of each course. - 8.
 TEAMWORK.
 Being able to work as a team player, either as a member or as a leader.
-Contributing to projects pragmatically and responsibly, by reaching commitments in accordance to the resources that are available.
+Contributing to projects pragmatically and responsibly, by reaching commitments in accordance to the resources that are available. - 9.
 EFFECTIVE USE OF INFORMATION RESOURCES.
 Managing the acquisition, structure, analysis and display of information from the own field of specialization.
 Taking a critical stance with regard to the results obtained.

-Theoretical sessions (presence of the students is necessary) and weekly practical tutorized assignments.

--To reach an advanced formation in using numerical methods applied to dynamical systems behavior of a given problem

-- Carry out numerical simulations of particular examples

-- To relate different aspects of the dynamics in order to have a global picture of the
+34964 - NMDS - Numerical Methods for Dynamical Systems Teaching methodology Theoretical sessions (presence of the students is necessary) and weekly practical tutorized assignments.
+Learning objectives of the subject - -To reach an advanced formation in using numerical methods applied to dynamical systems - Carry out numerical simulations of particular examples - To relate different aspects of the dynamics in order to have a global picture of the behavior of a given problem - To learn different tools to analyse and deal with a problem - Ability in programming algorithms dessigned to solve particular problems in dynamical systems Study load Total learning time: 187h 30m Theory classes: 60h 32.00% Self study: 127h 30m 68.00%